adamluckydo/ontology/Buddhism.md

 ___

-And some external readings/listenings that I've found very interesting:
+And some external readings/listenings that I've found very illuminating:

 - [The best description I've seen of the mental processes that occur leading to stream entry, and the logic by which the brain processes awakening and updates its relationship with phenomena](https://www.lesswrong.com/posts/mELQFMi9egPn5EAjK/my-attempt-to-explain-looking-insight-meditation-and)